zyx/manual/Migrate1.md

-# Migrating v0.6 Plugins to Rack v1
+# Migrating v0.6 Plugins to v1

 This is a step-by-step guide for migrating plugins using the Rack v0.6 API to Rack v1.
 There are three phases of porting.